Wadiyar dynasty: Contributions

 The Wadiyars were patrons of fine arts, fostering a number of famous musicians, writers and painters.
 Their contributions to music and literature has rendered the city of Mysore a cultural centre of Karnataka.

+In 1940, Jaya Chamaraja Wadiyar in association with industrialist Walchand Hirachand founded Hindustan Aircraft Limited (HAL) in Bengaluru whose name was later changed to Hindustan Aeronautics Limited (HAL).